socialchorus/fierce/README.md

 What about using yield with an argument, you ask?
 Well that seems like a terrible practice, but is should work ok too: `{{{yield.head}}}`.

+#### Partials

+Mustache views are logicless and cleans.
+What that means for partials is that a name, not a path needs to be passed in the template:

+    {{> my_partial}}

+For partials in the same directory as the view being rendered, this nameing works great.

+The most powerful partials are shared amongst different templates and are not located in the current view directory.
+In your custom presenter, you can create a #partials method that returns a hash, mapping names to paths.

+    def partials
+      {
+        my_partial: '/reports/show',
+        something_tiny: 'here'
+      }
+    end

+Fierce will find the partials given a map to the paths.
+What is more, presenters are pure ruby objects and can share this logic amongst views.

 ## Contributing